-- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a written record on a record of concern form or directly onto CPOMs (teaching staff).
+- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation

-• seek support for yourself if you are distressed.
+- share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a safeguarding concerns form. - seek support for yourself if you are distressed.